open-telemetry/opentelemetry-collector-contrib/receiver/awscontainerinsightreceiver/README.md

 The attribute `container_status_reason` is present only when `container_status` is in "Waiting" or "Terminated" State.
 The attribute `container_last_termination_reason` is present only when `container_status` is in "Terminated" State.

-This is a sample configuration for AWS Container Insights using the `awscontainerinsightreceiver` and `awsemfexporter` for an ECS cluster:
+This is a sample configuration for AWS Container Insights using the `awscontainerinsightreceiver` and `awsemfexporter` for an ECS cluster to collect the instance level metrics:
 ```
 receivers:
   awscontainerinsightreceiver: